pangenome/odgi/docs/rst/commands/odgi_overlap.rst

 ---------

 | **-t, --threads**\ =\ *N*
-| Number of threads to use.
+| Number of threads to use for parallel operations..

 Program Information
 -------------------